 Jump to Recipe | Print Recipe

 I’m in love with butternut squash but not the time required to slice and chop it.
-On busy weeknights, I’ve been known to take a short cut with frozen or precut vegetables.
+On busy weeknights, I’ve been known to take a shortcut with frozen or pre-cut vegetables.
 No shame in my game!
 They provide similar nutrition and health benefits and help make meal prep a breeze.
-This pre-cut butternut squash works great in this easy roasted butternut squash and apples recipe but can also be used to make soups, other side dishes, and salad toppers.
+This pre-cut butternut squash works great in this easy roasted butternut squash and apple recipe but can also be used to make soups, other side dishes, and salad toppers.

 To make this easy recipe…